alastairgarner/Masters_Thesis/thesis.md

 ## Motor cohorts for escape behaviours

 Both C-bending behaviour and rolling behaviour are distinct from crawling behaviour for displaying asymmetric posture [@Tracey2003].
 While the premotor circuitry for escape behaviours has not been widely investigated, some studies have implicated select PMNs, and therefore select motor cohorts, in controlling asymmetric posture.
-As such, these PMNs may well be important for nocifensive behaviours.
+Thus, these PMNs may well be important for nocifensive behaviours.

 One behaviour that demonstrates asymmetric locomotion is self-righting behaviour, in which upside-down larvae must correct its dorsoventral orientation.
 This behaviour involves left and rightward bending, followed by a 180&deg; rotation - an abridged, but visually similar, behaviour to the full 360&deg;nocifensive roll.
 A population of LT motor neurons, named for their innervation of the lateral transverse muscles ([@fig:muscles]), were discovered to be necessary for the performance of self-righting [@Picao-Osorio2015].
 Silencing these LT neurons impaired the ability of larvae to roll back onto their ventral side.